gearglow/Elysiad/chapters/002 - Backstory - Aftermath.md

 >
 > I've just returned from the Potter cottage in Godric's Hollow.
 It's a miracle anything's still standing; the basement was blown out and the support beams are crumbling.
 I was able to retrieve Le Fey's anchor amulet, but there was some minor damage to the runes.
 She's there, though; I can feel her.
 It just may be a bit of a job getting her into Elysium.
 >
-> As I'm being watched by Dumbledore and co. (ostensibly for grief-induced breakdowns, which is admittedly more true than I'd like to admit) I will be unable to deliver the amulet in a timely manner.
+> As I'm being watched by Dumbledore and co. (ostensibly for grief-induced breakdowns, which is admittedly more true than I'd like) I will be unable to deliver the amulet in a timely manner.
 If any of you are able, please coordinate with me for hand-off.
 >
 >   -- W
 >